 1. Xterea Fitness FB150 Folding Exercise Bike

-The Xterea Fitness FB150 Folding Exercise Bike is our number 1 pick and comes in a solid X-frame design that folds to just 18 inches and only takes up 1 inch of floor space, making it ideal for small spaces.
+Xterea Fitness FB150 Folding Exercise Bike comes in a solid X-frame design that folds to just 18 inches and only takes up 1 inch of floor space.
 The bike has an LCD screen that is easy to read and it will display speed, distance, calories, time, and even monitor your pulse.
-There are 8 levels of manual resistance and a tension dial knob to control it.

 It’s also got an ergonomically designed seat, which adjusts easily so users from 4 foot 10 inches to 5 foot 10 inches that are 225lbs or less can fit properly.
-The Xterea Fitness FB150 Folding Exercise Bike has padded handlebars with multiple places to grip your hands that will also monitor your heart rate.
+Thanks to the magnetic resistance, this is one of the smoothest and quietest bikes on the market.
+For these reasons, it’s our #1 pick.

 2. Yosuda Indoor Cycling Stationary Bike

-The Yosuda Indoor Cycling Stationary Bike offers plenty of stability for long and heavy workouts, providing a 270 pound weight capacity.
+Yosuda Indoor Cycling Stationary Bike offers plenty of stability for long and heavy workouts, with a 270 pound weight capacity.
 It has a strong resistance bar, a rust-proof steel frame that has been powder coated, a comfortable riding cushion, and a brake cover that can help avoid injuries.
 It’s also got a 2-way non-slip adjustable handlebar and a 4 way seat that adjusts from a 25 to 35 inch inseam height.

-The LCD monitor also has an iPad mount and will track your speed, time, burned calories, distance, and odometer.
-The adjustable pedals are caged so you can ride at your pace without worrying about spinning out when you go too fast.
-You can adjust the resistance with a continuous infinite resistance knob that lets you decide whether you want to ride with resistance or ride for speed.
+You can adjust the resistance with the continuous infinite resistance knob that lets you decide whether you want to ride with resistance or ride for speed.
 There’s also an emergency brake lever if you need to stop immediately.

 3. Marcy Recumbent Exercise Bike with Resistance ME-709